superlj666/Multi-Class-Learning-From-Theory-to-Algorithm/README.md

-# ICML_2018_Local_Rademancher
+# Multi-class Kernel Learning: Fast Rate and Algorithms
-Paper and experiments in ICML_2018_Local_Rademancher, own by Yong Liu and Jian Li.
+## Supplementary file

-**Appendixes mentioned in the paper are attached in MC-supplementary.pdf**
+Appendixes mentioned in the paper are attached in MC-supplementary.pdf
-## Usage of source code in Multi-class Kernel Learning: Fast Rate and Algorithms
+## Usage of source code
 ### Enviroment
 We do experiments based on following softwares:
 1. Python 2.7